Take the next step

 We also offer seasonally, a FREE Community Series on the 3rd Wednesday of each month, at Regency.

 Explore and learn how to apply the therapeutic power of play to communicate with, and treat clients.
-We offer a series of six noncredit weekend workshops designed for licensed, mental health professionals and school-based counselors, which are part of the requirements for application to become a Registered Play Therapist (RPT) or School-Based Registered Play Therapist (SB-RPT).
+We offer a series of APT-Approved noncredit weekend workshops designed for licensed, mental health professionals and school-based counselors, which are part of the requirements for application to become a Registered Play Therapist (RPT) or School-Based Registered Play Therapist (SB-RPT).
 Check back for future advanced workshops.

 - Extensive classroom or live-online instruction with experienced, expert instructors